 Applications should include a high-quality project abstract that summarizes the proposed project in 400 words or less.
-Project abstracts should be-
+Project abstracts should be:

-- Written for a general public audience and submitted as a separate attachment with "Project Abstract" as part of its file name. - Include applicant name, title of the project, a brief description of the problem to be addressed and the targeted area/population, project goals and objectives, and a description of the project strategy, any significant partnerships and anticipated outcomes. - Identify up to 5 project identifiers that would be associated with proposed project activities.
+- Written for a general public audience and submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (Times New Roman) with 1-inch margins - Include applicant name, title of the project, a brief description of the problem to be addressed and the targeted area/population, project goals and objectives, a description of the project strategy, any significant partnerships, and anticipated outcomes. - Identify up to 5 project identifiers that would be associated with proposed project activities.
 The list of identifiers can be found at www.bja.gov/funding/JAGIdentifiers.pdf.